dsalcido-ucsd/dSalcidoSparkProject/README.md

 | Historical interactions | ~213M |
 | Exploded candidate table | ~440M rows (before downsampling) |

-Well above the 10 GB minimum requirement.
-The full exploded impression–candidate table reaches tens to hundreds of GB on disk.
+This is well above the 10 GB minimum requirement.
+The full exploded impression-candidate table reaches tens to hundreds of GB on disk.

 ---